 The case competition will take place throughout the day, focusing on a business case involving managerial ethics delivered to each team prior to the date of the competition.
-Presentations are to last no longer than 15 minutes and will be followed by a 10-minute Q&A session.
+Presentations are to last no longer than 15 minutes and will be followed by a 10-minute Q&A and feedback session.
 Time limits will be strictly enforced.

 Presentations will occur at the Daniels College of Business.
 A random drawing will determine when each team will present.